ibrahimzahir/100daysofpython/README.md

 Variables that are created outside of a function (as in all of the examples above) are known as global variables.

 Global variables can be used by everyone, both inside of functions and outside.

+Day 4 - Slicing
+You can return a range of characters by using the slice syntax.

+Specify the start index and the end index, separated by a colon, to return a part of the string.